 These congenital lesions are predominantly covered by the overarching diagnosis of bronchopulmonary foregut malformation.
 This is a heterogeneous...

-Cystic nephroma (CN) is a cystic renal tumour, which is indistinguishable from cystic partially differentiated nephroblastoma (CPDN) on imaging as well as macroscopically.
+Cystic nephromas are cystic renal tumours, which are indistinguishable from cystic partially differentiated nephroblastomas (CPDN) on imaging as well as macroscopically.
 They are both collectively called multilocular cystic renal tumours.

 Dandy-Walker continuum, also referred as Dandy-Walker spectrum or Dandy-Walker complex, corresponds to a group of disorders believed to represent a continuum spectrum of posterior fossa malformations, characterised by a combined posterior fossa cyst communicating with the fourth ventricle as wel...